ignite/cli/docs/run/index.md

 ## Define How Your Blockchain Starts

-Flags for the `starport serve` command determine how your blockchain starts:
+Flags for the `starport serve` command determine how your blockchain starts.
+All flags are optional.

 `--config`, default is `config.yml`